joshua-mfiri/my-website/README.md

 Remote repository additions at the end

-Thos will result in conflict
+These will result in conflict

+Made new edits to demonstrate changing where the tag points to.